Pumpkin Empanadas 1971

 Filling

-• 1 can (16 oz.) pumpkin or mashed sweet potatoes
+• 1 can (16 oz) pumpkin or mashed sweet potatoes

 • 3/4 cup sugar

-• About 1/2 teaspoon anise oil (optional)
+• 1/2 teaspoon anise oil (optional)

 • 1 teaspoon powdered allspice

-Place one heaping teaspoon pumpkin or sweet potato mixture on one half of the circle of dough, fold over, and crimp edges with fork.
+• To assemble, place one heaping teaspoon pumpkin or sweet potato mixture on one half of the circle of dough, fold over, and crimp edges with fork.
 Brush pie with canned milk or egg white and bake on greased cookie sheet at 450 degrees for twelve to fifteen minutes or until pie is golden brown.
 When baked, sprinkle with mixture of sugar and cinnamon and serve warm.

 In the Kitchen: